By Jason Cassidy & Aaron Jolly

 5. Vitamin B6

-Vitamin B6, another essential nutrient, is great for increasing the vividness of dreams and improving dream recall.
+This essential nutrient is great for increasing the vividness of dreams and improving dream recall.
 Vitamin B6 helps convert amino acids into the neurotransmitter serotonin.
 Research has shown that a 250mg dose of Vitamin B6 increases the cortical arousal of neural pathways during REM dream sleep.

 Participants of this study reported increased scores of vividness, bizarreness, emotionality, and color.
 Later research, conducted with a larger group of participants, demonstrated that Vitamin B6 increased dream recall but had no effect on the other self-reported measures of vividness, bizarreness or color.
 It is still considered to be an effective supplement for lucid dreaming due to its memory-enhancing properties.